How Much Is Pet Insurance in Vermont?

 Determine Your Coverage Needs

-Before buying pet insurance, you have to find out how much coverage you need that works for both your pet and budget.
-Consider your financial limits, common health issues for your pet's breed, and typical vet costs in your area.
+Before you buy a policy, think about how much coverage makes sense for your pet and your budget.
+Consider your pet’s breed, any health issues they’re prone to and the usual vet costs in your area.

 2. 2